turbot/tailpipe-docs/docs/reference/glossary.md

 ## DuckDB

 Tailpipe uses DuckDB, an embeddable column-oriented database.
 DuckDB reads the Parquet files created by `tailpipe collect` and enables queries against that data.

+## Format
+A [format](/docs/reference/config-files/format) describe the layout of the source data so that it can be collected into a table.

+## Format Type
+A [format type](/docs/reference/config-files/format#format-types) defines the parsing mechanism which should be used for a format (`regex`, `grok`, `jsonl`, etc).
+The properties of the format are specific to the format type.

 ## Hive